Skip to main content

 Sustained performance

-When it comes to performance, Nitrux SCF should remain fast and smooth thanks to a modern shell experience, apps we have gutted many legacy components and features that would otherwise bog down the OS.
+When it comes to performance, Nitrux SCF should remain fast and smooth.
+Thanks to a modern shell experience and apps, we have gutted many legacy components and features that would otherwise bog down the OS.
 Nitrux SCF can also instantly bring you back to what you were working on when turning on the device.

 Form factor agility

 This one is the most interesting.
-What we are referring to here is Maui Shell, Nitrux’s new, universal shell that’s designed to complement Nitrux SCF.
-With Maui Shell, we can build many different shell experiences and share them across devices, in some cases bundling multiple shells that can be enabled and disabled where necessary depending on the form factor or mode.
+We refer to Maui Shell, Nitrux’s new, universal shell designed to complement Nitrux SCF.
+With Maui Shell, we can build many different shell experiences and share them across devices, in some cases bundling multiple shells that can be enabled and disabled where necessary, depending on the form factor or mode.

-In short, this means Nitrux will be able to adapt Nitrux SCF for any device form factor, even ones that don’t yet exist.
-We will be able to build shell experiences that fit perfectly on new form factors, and allow them to switch between different experiences depending on whether the device is a 2-in-1, 3-in-1, or some other kind of hybrid that doesn’t yet exist.
+In short, this means Nitrux can adapt Nitrux SCF for any device form factor, even ones that don’t yet exist.
+We can build shell experiences that fit perfectly on new form factors and allow them to switch between different experiences depending on whether the device is a 2-in-1, 3-in-1, or some other kind of hybrid that doesn’t yet exist.